 - Margins no less than 1.5cm on all sides.

-- Page number at bottom right-hand corner of footer.
+- Page number at the bottom right-hand corner of the footer.

-- Student identification number (number only) at top right-hand corner of header.
+- Student identification number (number only) at the top right-hand corner of the header.

 - References given in NLM/Vancouver style (chronological numeric) ONLY.
-Information on this referencing styles can be found on the library website at https://canberra.libguides.com/c.php?g=599301&p=4149536
+Information on these referencing styles can be found on the library website at https://canberra.libguides.com/c.php?g=599301&p=4149536

 - Privacy statements if required (see Section 6g of the Unit Outline).

 - Assignment requirements (first page) as per Section 5c above.

 - Any word limits specified in assignments (in this Unit Outline or task descriptions on Moodle) will INCLUDE all tables, figures and appendices but EXCLUDE references.

 - Submissions that exceed the specified word (or page) length will be truncated at the word (or page) limit and only assessed to this point.